3 Steps to Starting a Monthly Newsletter for Your Yoga Studio

 1. Set Up a Cheap Tablet with Your Newsletter Opt-In

 Once you’ve done the logistic of signing up with a newsletter service, such as MailChimp or ConstantContact, you can start building your mailing list.
-One of the easiest ways to do this is to buy a simple tablet from Target/Wal-Mart, and set it up at your front desk with a nice little sign encouraging members to join your mailing list.
+One of the easiest ways to do this is to buy a bare-bones tablet from Amazon, and set it up at your front desk with a nice little sign encouraging members to join your mailing list.
 Nearly all newsletter services have a widget for joining your list, so it’s as simple as opening that widget on your tablet and getting people to fill in their info.
 Every time a member walks by the front desk, they’ll see the tablet and be encouraged to join the mailing list.
 If you make your newsletter worth reading (see step 3), then you’ll get them to join a lot faster.

 2. Ask All New Members if they Want to Receive Your Newsletter